Database Partitioning in System Design

 Vertical Partitioning

-Vertical partitioning involves dividing a table into smaller tables based on columns.
-This is also known as normalization.
-In this method, each partition contains a smaller number of elements and is stored in a separate partition.
-For example, in a social media application like LinkedIn, a user's profile data, list of connections, and articles they have written can be placed on separate partitions using vertical partitioning.
-The user's profile data would be on one partition, the list of connections on a second partition, and the articles on a third partition.
-This can help to improve the performance and scalability of the database.
+Vertical partitioning (also known as normalization) divides a table into smaller tables based on columns.
+For example, in a social media application like LinkedIn, a user's profile data, list of connections, and articles they have written can be placed on separate partitions using vertical partitioning i.e. first partition for user profile data, second partition for the list of connections and third partition for the articles.

-• Vertical partitioning allows us to store different types of data in separate partitions.
-This can be useful in situations where some data is more critical or sensitive than other data.
+• Vertical partitioning can store different types of data in separate partitions.
+This can be useful when some data is more critical or sensitive than other data.
 For example, we could store passwords, salary information, and other sensitive data in a separate partition to provide additional security controls.

-• Vertical partitioning can also be beneficial when our database is stored on a solid-state drive (SSD).
-If certain columns in the database are not frequently queried, we can partition the table vertically and move those less frequently used columns to a different location.
+• Vertical partitioning can be a great help when our data is stored on a solid-state drive (SSD).
+The idea is: If certain columns are not frequently queried, we can partition the table vertically and move those less frequently used columns to a different location.
 This can help to reduce the I/O and performance costs associated with fetching frequently accessed items.

-• Overall, vertical partitioning allows us to separate slow-moving data from more dynamic data.
-Slow-moving data is a good candidate for caching in memory, which can improve the performance of the application.
+• Overall, vertical partitioning helps us separate slow-moving data from more dynamic data.
+Slow-moving data is a good candidate for caching in memory.

 Vertical database partitioning